 How is CRM Software Implemented?

 66% of users were able to implement and go live with CRM software in under a month.
-While this data is promising, implementing CRM software can be a challenging process since it is such a major investment and highly utilized tool within a company.
+While this data is promising, implementing CRM software can be a challenging process since it is such a major investment and a highly utilized tool within a company.
 For this reason, businesses should establish a team of stakeholders that will be responsible for implementing the software and can go through the process.

 Generally, this process is broken down into a few key stages: software installation, process review and needs analysis, design, configuration, integrations, training, and post-implementation support.